mathieudpnt/Ketos/docs/source/modules/audio/index.rst

 For the implementation of these functionalities, we rely extensively on `LibROSA <https://librosa.github.io/librosa/>`_ and `SoundFile <https://pysoundfile.readthedocs.io/en/latest/index.html>`_ .

 Waveforms
 ~~~~~~~~~
-The :class:`Waveform` class in the :ref:`waveform` module provides a convenient interface for working with
+The :class:`Waveform <ketos.audio.waveform.Waveform>` class provides a convenient interface for working with
 audio time series.
 For example, the following command will load a segment of a wav file into memory::

     >>> from ketos.audio.waveform import Waveform